cisada/Hashedin-by-deloitte/README.md

 **Problem Statement:**
 Ashrae needs to type a string `s` but can reduce workload by:
 1. Appending one character at a time.
-2. Appending the entire string formed so far (only once).
+2. Append the entire string formed so far (only once).
 The goal is to find the minimum number of operations required to type `s`.

 **Solution Approach:**